soundpress/RulesOfNYC/docs/c08/index.rst

 In addition to any other penalty provided by law:

-(a) Except as otherwise provided in subdivision b or subdivision c of this section, any person who violates any provision of sections 2-05 or 2-06 or any provision of subchapters E, F or G of this chapter shall be liable for a civil penalty which shall not exceed ten thousand dollars ($10,000) for each such violation.
-Such civil penalty may be recovered in a civil action or pursuant to the provisions of subdivision a of section 1-03 of this chapter.
+(a) Except as otherwise provided in subdivision b or subdivision c of this section, any person who violates any provision of 17 RCNY §§ 2-05 or 2-06 or any provision of subchapters E, F or G of this chapter shall be liable for a civil penalty which shall not exceed ten thousand dollars ($10,000) for each such violation.
+Such civil penalty may be recovered in a civil action or pursuant to the provisions of subdivision a of 17 RCNY § 1-03.

-(b) 1) Any person who violates subdivision a of section 16-505 or section 16-524 of the Code shall, upon conviction thereof, be punished for each violation by a criminal fine of not more than ten thousand dollars for each day of such violation or by imprisonment not exceeding six months, or both; and any such person shall be subject to a civil penalty of not more than five thousand dollars ($5,000) for each day of such violation which may be recovered in a civil action or pursuant to the provisions of subdivision a of section 1-03 of this chapter; and
+(b) 1) Any person who violates subdivision a of section 16-505 or section 16-524 of the Code shall, upon conviction thereof, be punished for each violation by a criminal fine of not more than ten thousand dollars for each day of such violation or by imprisonment not exceeding six months, or both; and any such person shall be subject to a civil penalty of not more than five thousand dollars ($5,000) for each day of such violation which may be recovered in a civil action or pursuant to the provisions of subdivision a of 17 RCNY § 1-03; and

-(c) Any person who violates subdivision b of section 16-505 of the Code or any rule pertaining thereto, including rules pertaining to the display of license plates issued by the Commission, shall, upon conviction thereof, be punished by a civil penalty not to exceed one thousand dollars ($1,000) for each such violation which may be recovered in a civil action or pursuant to the provisions of subdivision a of section 1-03 of this chapter.
+(c) Any person who violates subdivision b of section 16-505 of the Code or any rule pertaining thereto, including rules pertaining to the display of license plates issued by the Commission, shall, upon conviction thereof, be punished by a civil penalty not to exceed one thousand dollars ($1,000) for each such violation which may be recovered in a civil action or pursuant to the provisions of subdivision a of 17 RCNY § 1-03 of this chapter.

 (d) The corporation counsel is authorized to commence a civil action on behalf of the city for injunctive relief to restrain or enjoin any activity in violation of this chapter and for civil penalties.